ra559/cis106/labs/lab1.md

-your name and last name here
+Your name and Last name here
 # Lab 1 Exploring Linux Distributions
 ---
 ## Requirements:
 * **You will use Github to submit this Lab.
 Watch the 'What is Git and Github?' video before your start**
-* Submit the URL for this Github Repository.
-Anything else will not be graded.
+* Create a Github account before your start this lab.
 * Bold your answers (2 points)
 * Add your name and last name before the title as a paragraph.
 * Format your screenshots accordingly (not too big, not too small).
 If I can’t read it, I cannot grade it.